Teekafey/Hackerrank-Oracle-SQL/Weather Observation Station XIX.md

 - MAX(long_w) and MIN(long_w): These find the maximum and minimum western longitude values, respectively.

-- ABS(MAX(lat_n) - MIN(lat_n)): Calculates the absolute difference between the maximum and minimum northern latitude values.
-This represents the distance in the latitude direction.
+- POWER((MAX(lat_n) - MIN(lat_n)), 2): Calculates the difference between the maximum and minimum northern latitude values and raises them to the second power.

-- ABS(MAX(long_w) - MIN(long_w)): Calculates the absolute difference between the maximum and minimum western longitude values.
-This represents the distance in the longitude direction.
+- ABS(MAX(long_w) - MIN(long_w)): Calculates the difference between the maximum and minimum western longitude values and raises them to the second power.

 - FROM station: Specifies the STATION table as the source of data.